After creating a new Saturn project, let's take a deeper look into what files are created.

-Saturn also use FAKE to build the project.
+Saturn also uses FAKE to build the project.
 You can see how it is set up by looking at the

 .fake folder and the

-.gitignore file that prevent some folders from being tracked by git when they don't need to.
+.gitignore file that prevents some folders from being tracked by git when they don't need to.

 Lastly, there is the

 SaturnSample.sln solution file so you can open the project in an IDE like Visual Sudio and a

 Most of the work you will do in this project however, will be in